Llewelyn Price-Davies

-Major General Llewelyn Alberic Emilius Price-Davies, VC, CB, CMG, DSO (30 June 1878 – 26 December 1965) was a senior British Army officer and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major-General Llewelyn Alberic Emilius Price-Davies, VC, CB, CMG, DSO (30 June 1878 – 26 December 1965) was a senior British Army officer and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Price-Davies was born at Chirbury, Shropshire, in 1878, third son of Lewis Richard Price of Marrington Hall.
 The Davies family were of Welsh descent with an unbroken male line to the 13th-century noble Cynric Efell, Lord of Eglwys Egle.

 Military career

 Price-Davies was commissioned a second lieutenant in The King's Royal Rifle Corps on 23 February 1898.
-He was promoted to lieutenant on 21 October 1899, and seconded for service in South Africa during the Second Boer War.
+He was promoted to lieutenant on 21 October 1899, and seconded for service in South Africa during the Second Boer War, where he was awarded the Distinguished Service Order in April 1901.

 Price-Davies was 23 years old, and a lieutenant in The King's Royal Rifle Corps during the Second Boer War when the following deed took place at Blood River Poort for which he was awarded the Victoria Cross:

 Price-Davies was promoted to captain in his regiment on 7 January 1902, while still seconded with Mounted Infantry in South Africa.
 He stayed there until after the end of the war, leaving Cape Town on the SS Orient in October 1902.

+In September 1906 he became adjutant to a unit of mounted infantry in South Africa.

+In November 1910 he succeeded Brevet Major Herbert Shoubridge as brigade major of the 13th Infantry Brigade.
+In June 1912 Price-Davies was posted to the War Office as a GSO3.

+During the First World War Price-Davies served on the Western Front and Italy, and after serving as a GSO2 in October 1914, becoming a brevet lieutenant colonel in January 1916 and a temporary brigadier general, to which he had been promoted in November 1915 when he was assigned to command the 113th Infantry Brigade.
+He was appointed a Companion of the Order of St Michael and St George in January 1918 was made a brevet colonel in June 1918, and a Companion of the Order of the Bath in January 1921.
+He was also made an Officer of the French Legion of Honour and Commander of the Italian Order of Saints Maurice and Lazarus.

+He retired with the honorary rank of major general in 1930.
+In retirement he joined the Honourable Corps of Gentlemen at Arms and served as Battalion Commander in the Home Guard from 1940 to 1945.

-Price-Davies later achieved the rank of major general.
-His grave and memorial are at St Andrew's churchyard in Sonning, Berkshire.
+Dying in 1965 aged 87, his grave and memorial are at St Andrew's churchyard in Sonning, Berkshire.
 His Victoria Cross is displayed at the Royal Green Jackets (Rifles) Museum in Winchester, England.